Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 Exploring Savannakhet, Laos

-Now that we arrived in Laos, we could relax until the following day at 2 pm – when we needed to collect our completed documents and Non-Immigrant B Visa from the Royal Thai Consulate.
+Now that we have arrived in Laos, we can relax until the following day at 2 pm, when we need to collect our completed documents and Non-Immigrant B Visa from the Royal Thai Consulate.

 The local who had driven us to the Consulate drove us to our hotel.
 When we arrived at the hotel, the stress and lack of sleep caught up to us!
 We decided on a well-deserved nap.